pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 	* no guarantees are provided about dichotomy of equality, e.g. a == b, a > b and a < b do not necessarily "sum" to one, but in many cases should be close
 	* if this is a concern, we recommend overriding some operations in ``ProductLogic`` to suit the user's needs
 * The parameter :math:`w` is fixed: support for annealing or otherwise modifying this value during optimization may be added in the future.
+* Termination conditions and state/action constraints are not considered in the optimization (but can be checked at test-time).

 The goal of the JAX optimizer was not to replicate the state-of-the-art, but to provide a simple baseline that can be easily built-on.
 However, we welcome any suggestions or modifications about how to improve this algorithm on a broader subset of RDDL.